Discover the Hidden Wonders of Lightship Columbia in Astoria, Oregon

-The Lightship Columbia can be found at the Columbia Maritime Museum in Astoria Oregon.
+The Lightship Columbia can be found at the Columbia Maritime Museum in Astoria, Oregon.
 People don't realize this ship is considered a lighthouse.
-The Lightship Columbia functioned as a floating lighthouse to mark the mouth of the Columbia River from 1951-1979.
+The Lightship Columbia functioned as a floating lighthouse to mark the mouth of the Columbia River from 1951 to 1979.
 Since the lightship was essentially a small town anchored 5 miles out to sea, all of the supplies for the crew had to be on board.
 The lightship had a crew of 17 men who worked 2–4-week rotations, with 10 men on duty at a time.
 Life on board consisted of long periods of monotony punctuated by fierce storms, particularly in the winter.

-The Lightship Columbia is open daily 11:00AM - 3:00PM and Access to the Lightship is included with Museum Admission.
-Check with the Admissions Desk and they will give you a ticket and you will have to show this in order to get aboard the ship.
+The Lightship Columbia is open daily 11:00 AM - 3:00 PM, and Access to the Lightship is included with Museum Admission.
+Check with the Admissions Desk, and they will give you a ticket.
+You will have to show this to board the ship.

-I will show you the tour of the ship first because the museum was also interesting and if you love maritime history, you will love it here.
+I will show you the tour of the ship first because the museum was also interesting, and if you love maritime history, you will love it here.

 You have to hop aboard and see for yourself where the sailors would cook, eat, sleep, and work.